What is skin cancer?

 - Smoking (especially for SCC)

-- Immune suppression, for example in patients who have received an organ transplant and are on azathioprine and/or ciclosporin
+- Drug-induced immune suppression, for example in patients who have received an organ transplant and are on azathioprine and ciclosporin

 - Human immunodeficiency virus infection (HIV)

 - Exposure to certain chemicals, such as arsenic and coal tar

 - Longstanding skin diseases such as lichen sclerosus, lupus erythematosus, linear porokeratosis or cutaneous tuberculosis

 - A longstanding wound or scar, for example, from a thermal burn (Marjolin ulcer).

 Some skin cancers are due to genetic conditions, such as: